How to make Disney Cruise Line Less Overwhelming

 So how do you actually pick which Disney Cruise Line ship to sail on?

 Here’s my honest opinion as someone who would still consider herself a newer cruiser, but also someone who lives and breathes Disney, talks to a lot of travel agents, and regularly has cruise experts on the podcast.
 The short answer is this: you truly cannot go wrong with any Disney ship.
-The service and overall experience are unmatched across the board.
+The service, entertainment, and overall experience are incredibly consistent across the fleet, and that is something Disney does very well.

-That said, the ships are different, and Disney Cruise Line currently has three ship classes.
+That said, the ships are different, and Disney Cruise Line currently has three ship classes, each with its own personality, layout, and sailing patterns.

 Magic and Wonder Class Ships

-If destination matters to you more than ship size, these are often tied to some of Disney’s most interesting sailings.
+If destination matters more to you than ship size, these ships are often tied to the most exciting itineraries Disney offers.

 Dream and Fantasy Class Ships